-Names aside, DIY is the essence of this site — sharing DIY tips, tricks, advice and plans.
-We have blueprints for Utility Trailers, specialty Shop Tools, some home Food & Water Storage things, and more.
-We also have articles with tips, tricks, and advice to help you succeed in these DIY projects.
-Knowledge gives confidence so you know you’ve made good choices.
+Names aside, the essence of this site is sharing DIY tips, tricks, advice and plans.
+We do sell blueprints for things like Utility Trailers, specialty Shop Tools, some home Food & Water Storage things, and more.
+However, the intent is a broad range of great info so you can build DIY projects better, with more confidence and know you’ve made good choices.

-Plans are from our parent company, Synthesis, a Colorado based Engineering & Design Services firm.
+Plans are provided by our parent company, Synthesis, a Colorado based Engineering & Design Services firm.
 Everything here is fully engineered to perform as stated.
-We don’t market just any plans, these blueprints are all originals, so you can build with confidence.
+We don’t market just any plans, these are all originals.
 When you shop here, you get the Real Thing!

 “How Can I Get One?”

 Because of the questions, I wrote some instructions to give out.
 That quickly became cumbersome, so I put them online at “MechanicalElements.com“.
 For a lot of reasons, they to Synthx.com, the engineering domain, but that didn’t let us cater as well to the DIY.
 So, a few years later Mechanical Elements came back, and that’s where we are now.
 We love creating, so on this site you’ll get great free info along with all the DIY plans.

 Over the years products have matured and expanded.
 Hundreds of great DIY’ers purchase plans and build awesome products.
 Some customers send pictures of success (and modifications), and we love to share the customer project stories and photos.
 Thank you, we appreciate them.
 Please keep them coming, because sharing is a big part of what we are all about.

 Plans are available too.
 Project plans on Mechanical Elements are for the Do-It-Yourself Enthusiast.
 They include instructions that are easy enough for people who are not so familiar with reading blueprints.
 That said, we do expect you know something about building in order to tackle such projects.